technicaldada/hacker/README.md

 # hacker
 Hacker-Dada is a python project that aims to match the website hackertyper, but in a terminal
 ## USE
-To run hacker-terminal simply ensure there is a file named 'input.txt.hacker'. to run type following commands
+To run hacker-dada simply ensure there is a file named 'input.txt.hacker'. to run type following commands
 <br>
 git clone https://github.com/technicaldada/hacker